Biden, Warren, Sanders face scrutiny at Democratic debate | New Country 923

 Sanders, a Vermont senator, will be under pressure to prove he has the physical and mental stamina to stand on a podium for three hours less than two weeks after suffering a heart attack.
 Age was already a concern for the 78-year-old even before he was taken to a Nevada hospital earlier this month and had two stents put in to clear a clogged artery in his heart.

-Sanders and his allies insist the health scare has only strengthened his commitment to the 2020 contest — and his case for his signature health care plan, “Medicare for All.”
+Sanders and his allies insist the health scare has only strengthened his commitment to the 2020 contest — and his case for his signature “Medicare for All” health care plan.
 Sanders plans to note, as he has in recent days, that millions of Americans without health insurance could have been forced into bankruptcy — or worse — under the same circumstances.

 “Bernie is a political marathon runner,” said Sanders’ confidante RoseAnn DeMoro, the former executive director of National Nurses United.
 “I think the debate is going to be a great reassurance to the public.”